Louis Joseph, Duke of Vendôme: Marriage

-Vendôme married Marie Anne de Bourbon, a daughter of Henri Jules, Prince of Condé and granddaughter of Le Grand Condé.
+Vendôme married Marie Anne de Bourbon, a daughter of Henri Jules, Prince of Condé and Anne Henriette of Bavaria.

 Marie Anne was unmarried at the time of her father’s death, and still had no marriage prospects when her brother, who became the Prince of Condé in 1709, died the next year.
 She could have married the duc du Maine in 1692, but Maine preferred Marie Anne's sister, Anne Louise Bénédicte de Bourbon, and married her instead.

 The marriage ceremony occurred at the chapel at the Château de Sceaux on 21 May 1710.
 Sceaux was the residence of Anne Louise Bénédicte de Bourbon.
 Louis Joseph was fifty-five years old at the time.
 He was a Marshal of France and had been designated as the heir of his cousin, King Philip V of Spain.
 In the event that Philip should die childless, the House of Bourbon had decided that Louis Joseph would become the next king of Spain.

-His marriage to Marie Anne remained childless though, perhaps due to the homosexual tendencies of Louis Joseph; Marie Anne died in 1718 without issue.
+His marriage to Marie Anne remained childless though, perhaps due to Louis Joseph's homosexuality; Marie Anne died in 1718 without issue.

 Although Louis XIV had given permission for the marriage, the manipulative duc and duchesse du Maine hurriedly arranged the details of the wedding, probably for mercenary reasons.
 Even though the Dowager Princess of Condé was not informed of the marriage, she was present at the bedding ceremony at Sceaux along with Louis Henri, Duke of Bourbon, his wife Marie Anne de Bourbon, the Dowager Princess of Conti, and her children the Prince of Conti and Mademoiselle de La Roche-sur-Yon.

 On his death, Louis Joseph left his wife the duchy of Étampes and its lands.
 She held this title in her own right.
 When she died, it went to her niece, the Princess of Conti.